bailijiang/Note/English/Five-Stars-Words_utf8.md

 ####make
 * He made the remarkble discovery.
 * Hawkwood made large sums of money in this way.
+* I'd just like to make a comment.
+* I made a few phone calls.
+* I think you're making a serious mistake.
+* Are you really going to make a better job of it this time?
+* Mary made as if to protest, then hesitated.
+* Anyone can make a mistake.
+* I can’t make a decision just yet.
+* When was the last time you made a cake?
+* Its beautiful beaches make this a highly popular area with tourists.
+* It was this movie which made him a star.
+* My parents always make me do my homework before I go out.
+* The cup has made a mark on the table.
+* If we run, we should make it.
+* His one aim in life was to make money.
+* Two and two make four.
+* I had made 30 points by the halftime.
+* I was made to feel guilty and irresponsible.
+* You can't make me do anything.
+* We made it into a beautiful home.
+* I made my own cake.
+* The police don't make the laws, they merely enforce them.
+* The stone made a dent in the roof of the car.

 ####take
 * I accused him of stealing my money, but he denied taking it.